 This is difficult for me.
 I’m torn.

-I’ve included the Katana purely because of my love for the original; it would most definitely find a spot in my dream garage.
+I’ve included this purely because of my love for the original Katana.
+It would most definitely find a spot in my dream garage.
 I spent a number of years working in the drag racing world, and at that time, the big Suzuki’s were THE bike to have – the Kat was popular, as was the 1100 EFE.

 These were just … radically different.
 You kind of sat inside the bike, rather than atop it, and it bristled with raw power, these were a monster.
 Of course, today they’d be slow, hefty and ill-handling, with lazy throttle response, woolly gear changes and brakes that need more force than necessary, but still … it’s a Katana.

 The new version is just a pretender – they’ve taken some styling cues from the original so you’re in no doubt as to what it is, but then failed with pretty much everything else.
 Think of it as a ‘replica’ (aka, fake) Rolex … you can see what it’s meant to be, but in every detail, there’s something wrong.

 Yamaha XSR900 from £9,345